weecology/Retriever.jl/README.md

 Ensure that Pycall is using the same Python path where the retriever Python package is installed.

-You can change that path to a desired path as below.
+You can change that path to a desired path as below....

 ```julia